j0hax/j0hax.github.io/content/post/watch-dna/index.md

 ## Déjà vu?
 Looking at the watch from a distance does remind one of perhaps more famous ~~status symbols~~ watches.
 Without a doubt, Rolex has had an enormous impact on not just the industry but our day-to-day perception of watches.

-{{< figure src="comparison.png" title="Corporate needs you to identify the difference between this picture and this picture." caption="They're the same picture: Rolex GMT-Master II vs. Pagani Design \"Pepsi\" vs. Glycine Combat Sub" >}}
+{{< figure src="comparison.png" title="Corporate needs you to identify the difference between this picture and this picture." caption="They're the same picture: Rolex GMT-Master II vs. Pagani Design \"Pepsi\" vs. Glycine Combat Sub." >}}

 This specific Combat Sub's similarity has, of course, caught the attention of watch ~~snobs~~ enthusiasts, with varying opinions.
 Following [quote](https://www.watchuseek.com/threads/does-the-glycine-combat-sub-pepsi-gmt-count-as-an-homage.5286224/post-53116271) in particular got to me: